wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 If α = 1, then τn+1 = tn, and only the most recent CPU burst matters (history is assumed to be old and irrelevant).

+# 5.16

+The regressive round-robin scheduler is designed to favor CPU-bound processes over I/O-bound processes.
+This is because the scheduler increases the time quantum of a process that uses its entire time quantum (i.e., completes its CPU burst without blocking for I/O), and boosts its priority level.
+In contrast, if a process blocks for I/O before using its entire time quantum, its time quantum is reduced, but its priority remains the same.

 # 5.37

 1. Improved power efficiency: By using low-power cores for less demanding tasks, a mobile system can save power and extend battery life.
 High-performance cores can be used for more demanding tasks, but they can be turned off when not needed, reducing power consumption.